Help for Sick Horses in a Surgical Center

 I didn’t find difficult hurdles, no. There were hurdles, but I didn’t find them difficult to overcome.
 It was approach and attitude.
 I didn’t have resentment.
-I didn’t have ego, you weren’t allowed to have ego.
+I didn’t have an ego, you weren’t allowed to have an ego.

 You became a veterinarian when men dominated the field; now women make up the vast majority of equine practitioners.
 Tell us about those early days being a female equine practitioner and what drove you to break that barrier?